mchicha/DevOps-Final-Project/DevOps-Project-Phase-4.md

         . docker pull mordehaic/tomcat-server-v8
     ![pull-tag-image-from-docker-hub!](Images/Phase4/pull-tag-image-from-docker-hub.jpg)

-17. On the docker-server, switch to the ansadmin user because we will do all with this user
+17. On the docker-server, switch to the ansadmin user because we will do all with this user.

         . su - ansadmin
     ![su-ansadmin-on-docker-server!](Images/Phase4/su-ansadmin-on-docker-server.jpg)